Why do this problem?

 Students could also consider the effect on a graph of rotation through multiples of 90 degrees and investigate what happens when these are combined with translations and reflections.

 Ensure that students are secure about the relationship between a line's properties and its equation.
-Encourage students to sketch the graphs of different equations and then use the interactivity below to check their work.
+Encourage students to sketch the graphs of different equations.